 These four tips can help you get to sleep and stay asleep for a refreshing night’s rest:

 - Follow a regular sleep schedule.
-Go to bed and wake up at the same time each day, as much as possible.
-That includes weekends and when you’re traveling.
+Go to bed and wake up at the same time as often as possible, even on weekends and vacations.

 - Avoid napping.
 It’s tempting, especially if your nighttime rest wasn’t up to par.
 But if you can hold off until your regular bedtime, you’re more likely to get to sleep sooner and stay asleep longer.

 - Develop a bedtime routine.
 Take time to relax before bedtime each night.
-Some people read a book, listen to soothing music, or soak in a warm bath.
+Some suggestions include reading a book, listening to soothing music, or soaking in a warm bath.

 - Avoid large or heavy meals.
 If your evening meal is your largest of the day, it’s best to eat it at least three hours before bedtime.
 It’s also a good idea to avoid caffeine late in the day or in the evening.